I devote this section to the magical and mysterious items I might encounter in my studies.

 Click to hide recipes

 By encrusting an Enchanted Book with Charged Amethyst and Edified Wood, it traps media within the pages like an echo chamber.
-I can then introduce pattern-to-pattern-list bindings for the Grimoire to keep bouncing endlessly inside.
+I can then introduce up to 512 pattern-to-pattern-list bindings for the Grimoire to keep bouncing endlessly inside.

-When I then cast the pattern associated with a pattern list with my Staff and the Grimoire in my inventory, the pattern expands with a faint sound of a Hex being cast.
-I create shortcuts for tedious tasks with this, like the raycast mantra or large patterns.
-The Grimoire can even hijack Nature's patterns, to overwrite or add extra functionality.
+When I then cast a pattern associated with a list using my Staff with the Grimoire in my inventory, Nature acts as though I had drawn the full list, allowing me to create shortcuts for tedious tasks like the raycast mantra or large patterns.
+In addition to adding new patterns, the Grimoire can even overwrite Nature's patterns.

 If there's a book that you want to read, but it hasn't been written yet, then you must write it.